Energy-time uncertainty relation from entropy measures: Generalized energy-time uncertainty relation

+where the de Broglie relations for energy and momentum for matter waves $E = \hbar\omega$ and $p = \hbar k$, respectively, have been utilized.
+Clearly, this expression reduces to the usual dispersion relation $\omega_{cl}(k) \approx \frac{m}{\hbar} + \frac{\hbar k^2}{2m}$ when $\alpha_\pm \to 0$.
+Figure \ref{fig:Plot_w_vs_k_compar} graphically represents the behavior of equation \eqref{eq:Mod_Disp_Relt_Entrop} in comparison with the relativistic frequency dispersion relation \( \omega_{rel} \) and its non-relativistic approximation \( \omega_{cl} \).
+From this graph, we observe that for small values of the wavenumber (\( k = 2\pi/\lambda \)), all the considered angular frequencies coincide.
+As \( k \) increases, the modified frequency \( \omega_{-} \) grows faster than the others due to the additional term containing \( k^4 \) and the fact that the deformation parameter \( \alpha_{-} \) is positive.
+In contrast, the modified frequency \( \omega_{+} \) decreases rapidly as \( k \) increases, since the deformation parameter \( \alpha_{+} \), associated with the non-extensive entropy \( S_{+} \), is negative.

 In \cite{XIANG2006519}, it is argued that the emergence of MDR can be attributed to a fluctuating background dominated by quantum effects.
 This is because the dispersion relation of a particle propagating through a fluctuating spacetime differs from that of a particle moving in a smooth background.
-Furthermore, we can argue that the dispersion relation is modified due to non-extensivity, which is a signature of quantum gravity as it was discussed in \cite{BIZET2023137636}.
+This suggests that the non-extensive nature of quantum gravity discussed earlier could be a consequence of spacetime fluctuations at Planck-scale lengths.
+Thus, it is reasonable to assume that in the classical regime, where spacetime is smooth, the effects of non-extensivity disappear.
+Unlike the undeformed case, the dispersion relation in \eqref{eq:Mod_Disp_Relt_Entrop} consists of three parts: the first term, \( m/\hbar \), is related to the De Broglie frequency of the particle's rest mass; the second term, \( \hbar k^2 / 2m \), arises from the kinetic energy; and the third term, \( \hbar^3 k^4 / 4m^2 \), can be interpreted as a correction induced by quantum spacetime fluctuations \cite{WHEELER1957604}.

+In models such as Loop Quantum Gravity (LQG), Quantum Foam, Hořava-Lifshitz Gravity, and Doubly Special Relativity (DSR), where spacetime is not a smooth classical entity but exhibits fluctuations at Planck scales, particle trajectories are no longer perfectly well-defined \cite{PhysRevD.79.084008,doi:10.1142/S0217751X95000085,doi:10.1142/S0218271802001330,PhysRevD.85.024041,gonzalezmestres1995cosmologicalimplicationspossibleclass}.
+As well in the quantum mechanical dispersions studied with Matrix theory one also has corrections including powers of $k^4$ \cite{banks97,beckers1} and higher; also a probe graviton dispersion includes these powers \cite{paban98}.
+A \( k^4 \) term in the dispersion relation introduces a stronger dispersion at high energies, causing particles with different values of \( k \) (momenta) to propagate at different speeds.
+The group velocity associated with dispersion is given by $v_{g_\pm} \approx \frac{\hbar k}{m} + \alpha_{\pm} \frac{\hbar^3 k^3}{m^2}$.
+For \( \alpha_{+} < 0 \), the group velocity decreases with \( k \), suggesting a slower propagation of high-energy particles.
+In contrast, if \( \alpha_{-} > 0 \), the group velocity increases more rapidly with \( k \), causing high-energy particles to travel faster than expected.

 Starting from \eqref{Eqq.Eff.Energy.S_{+-}}, similar to what was done in \eqref{Modif.Conmut.Relat.Diment.x.p_pm}, we can calculate the commutation relation between the operator $\hat{T}$ and the effective energy $\hat{E}_\pm$, obtained from entropic principles.
 This yields